tock/tock/doc/reference/trd-appid.md

 however, that since the total size of the TBF object is included in the integrity value, a TBF object cannot change in size.
 Use cases that need to be able to add or change credentials in a given process binary need to pre-allocate enough space to do so.
+The `Padding` type allows a process binary to reserve space for future credentials TLVs.

 Any future specification of a TLV MUST include a statement of whether the TLV is included in the computation of integrity values.
 If the TLV